Exporting data via Viedoc's web API

 apiURL = "xxxx"

-params = {"grant type": "client credentials", "client_id": clientId, "client_secret": clientSecret}
+params = {"grant_type": "client_credentials", "client_id": clientId, "client_secret": clientSecret}

 response = requests.post(tokenURL, data = params)